Nicte/angular-keycloak/README.md

 ### Configuring your server
 Add a new realm by hovering over the top left where it says "Master" and click the "Add Realm" button.
 Create the necessary roles and users.
 Create a new Client and update the clientId inside `keycloak.service.ts`.

-Alternatively, import the `keycloak.json` realm to get up and running faster.
-This will create 2 test roles ("user" and "admin") and will also create a test user (named "user" which has the "user" role but not the "admin" role).
-A Client with clientId `js-console` will also be created to match the configuration.
+Alternatively, import the `realm-export.json` realm to get up and running faster.
+This will create 2 test roles ("TestRead" and "TestWrite") and will also create a test user (named "test" which has both roles assigned).
+A Client with clientId `my-app` will also be created to match the configuration.

 ## TODO
 * Add couple components and routing.